ryanirelan/ryanirelan.github.io/_posts/2016-08-12-taking-away-the-ambiguity.markdown

 > Lastly, the constraints of the notecards themselves — a single topic with a pre-defined outline — took away much of the ambiguity involved in the writing process.
 All I had left to do was expound on the ideas I had already written down.

 Index cards, solid outline, or mindmap.
-Don't write without plan!
+Don't write without a plan!